hudson21/test-web-stack/ui-context-exam/README.md

 1. Using `Image` tag to render your images.
 This is a helper from the next.js library that can receive a variety of props to get different responses when you want a full-responsive application.
 2. Another great advantage of this framework can be to use different ways of rendering `Static Generation or Server Side Rendering`
 3. The optimization opportunities are not only to server third-party resources you have on your application.
 It also means to manage a great architecture inside of your application.
 How you have your logic splitted among the different views and components
+4. If you are interacting with a database, there is always room for query optimizations.
+Find out strategies to speed the performance of your queries.
+5. In the case of the client side, there is always the possibility to use React Context to avoid `prop chaining` or use `Redux` if you have an application you think will get bigger in the future.
+6. Another feature which could be beneficial if you have a big app is `Lazy Loading`.
+When you have different views, you dont need to load them all at once.
+You can implement `Lazy Loading` to load every page according to the end user needs.